 Hello October!
 This is probably my favorite month.
 I love Autumn, the changing leaves, Halloween, and so many of my favorite people have Birthdays in this month!
 Today, I am sharing our September Financial Update.
 We have some major updates to our financial goals that I will be sharing in this post.
 We pretty much decided that we want to accomplish Partial Financial Independence rather than Total F.I.
-Once we do this, I am going to stop working my full time job, to work on my own financial planning business, and my husband is going to work about 25 hours a week.
+Once we do this, I am going to stop working my full time job, to work on my own business, and my husband is going to work about 25 hours a week.
 That’s it.
 We do not really care to fully stop working, but just work much less and when we want to.

 I know there are going to be people that will say: “WeLL ThAts Not TEChniCaLLY FIRE tHeN.
 YoU’Re StIll WoRKinG.”
 Yes, but F.I.R.E. is a totally personal journey.
 For us, the goal is to work less and to have more freedom and flexibility in our day-to-day life.